 Gloria Yayra A. Ayee is an artist, composer, political scientist, and writer.

-Gloria received her PhD in Political Science from Duke University.
+Ayee received her Ph.D. in Political Science from Duke University.
 She also holds a Master's Degree in Political Science, a Master's Degree in Liberal Studies, and a Graduate Certificate in African and African American Studies, all from Duke University.
-Gloria was a Graduate Fellow at Duke University's Center for the Study of Race, Ethnicity and Gender in the Social Sciences (REGSS).
-Her Bachelor’s Degree in English Literature is from Dordt College.
+Ayee was a Graduate Fellow at Duke University's Center for the Study of Race, Ethnicity and Gender in the Social Sciences (REGSS).
+Her Bachelor’s Degree in English Literature is from Dordt University (formerly Dordt College).

 WRITING AND EDITING EXPERIENCE